hoelsner/product-database/README.md

 There are two additional options available when executing the test cases:

-* the parameter `--online` will add test cases that use the online Cisco API (otherwise the test cases are mocked)
+* the parameter `--online` will add test cases that use the online Cisco API (otherwise the access is mocked)
-* the parameter `--selenium` will add the selenium test cases (Firefox required)
+* the parameter `--selenium` will execute additional selenium test cases (Firefox required)